Skip to content

 Unnecessary Physical Activity

-This can be frustrating.
-Sometimes you may not be allowed to lift more than a certain amount of weight, which can be as low as 5 pounds.
 Make sure to talk to your doctor about what you can and can’t do once you’re back at home.
-You can try to take care of them beforehand, or ask friends and family to help out while you get better.
+You can try to take care of physical tasks before your surgery or ask friends and family to help out afterward.

 Ignoring Complications

-Complications after surgery can vary and depend on the type of surgery you had.
+Complications after surgery can vary.
 It can be difficult to know exactly what’s causing them on your own or how to deal with them.
-Despite this fact, be on the lookout for issues such as:

 • Fever